JoyM268/sdmcet-ada/Introduction/C implementation/README.md

-Java implementation of algorithms taught in ADA class
+C implementation of algorithms taught in ADA class

-This directory contains java implementation of all the algorithms covered in the introduction section of ADA class of SDMCET
+This directory contains C implementation of all the algorithms covered in the introduction section of ADA class of SDMCET